IBM/ibm-licensing-operator/docs/Content/Configuration.md

 ## Checking License Service components

-After you install **IBM License Service**, complete the following steps to check whether it works:
+After you install **IBM License Service**, complete the following steps to check whether License Service works properly:

 1\.
 To check if the pod is running, by running the following commands: